What Are the Top Sports for Team Building That Work for Every Fitness Level?

 Start with a Tier 1 Event (Week 1)

 First eventPick a universal sport: bowling, bocce, or cornhole.
-These require zero fitness, zero skill, and work for any group size.
-Book a venue or set up in a park.
+Zero fitness required, works for any group size.
+Random teams of 4-5, casual format, no pressure to perform.
 The goal of event #1 is maximum attendance — you're proving that 'team sports' doesn't mean 'only for athletes.'
-Random teams of 4-5, casual format, no pressure.
 If people have fun, they'll come back.
 If they feel excluded or embarrassed, they won't.

 Hey team — we're doing bowling on [Day] at [Time].
-Where: [Venue + address] Cost: Covered by the team / $[X] per person Skill required: Absolutely none Bumpers: Available for anyone who wants them (I'll be using them) Teams assigned at the venue.
-Prizes for best score AND worst score.
+Where: [Venue + address] Cost: [Covered by team / $X per person] Skill required: None.
+I'll be using bumpers.
+Teams assigned at the venue.
+Prizes for best score AND worst score — so truly no pressure.
 Who's in?
 Drop a reaction if you're coming.

 Specifically mention that no skill is needed.
 Many people skip sports events because they assume they're not athletic enough.
 Remove that assumption in the invite.